dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 ### Installing And Configuring `eslint`

 ::::tip
-If you got started with the [DBOS SDK Quickstart](../getting-started/quickstart.md), `eslint` and required plugins are already installed.
+If you got started with the [quickstart](../getting-started/quickstart.md), `eslint` and required plugins are already installed.
 Plugins to support TypeScript and detect common vulerabilities are automatically installed with `@dbos-inc/eslint-plugin` as dependencies and do not need to be installed separately.
 ::::